tcoopman/irmin-tutorial/src/GettingStartedCommandLine.md

 ## Configuration

-If you get sick of passing around `--root` all the time you can create a configuration file called `./irmin.yml` or `~/.irmin/config.yml` with options like:
+If you get sick of passing around `--root` all the time you can create a configuration file called `./irmin.yml` or `~/.irmin/config.yml` with global configuration options:

 ```yaml
 root: /tmp/irmin/example